“We’re just not getting enough leads,” my clients say.

 So now that you understand where attention flows, you should engage the following platforms:

 Typically for B2B purposes, the best channels are primarily Google, followed by LinkedIn.
-Facebook may offer targeted groups relevant for your industry and there may be a niche on Twitter relevant as well.
+Facebook may offer targeted groups relevant to your industry and there may be a niche on Twitter relevant as well.
 Do not discount YouTube, which is in fact a powerful lead generation tool for B2B companies.
 Use the right channels to attract new clients to your website.

 Once you have narrowed down your channels, you need to create content that is really mindful.
 Notice that to generate more B2B leads your content should, again, be all about answering their questions.